-Influencers are routinely commenting on things, voicing their opinions, and making their official position known.
+Influencers are routinely commenting on things, voicing their opinions on certain topics, and making their official position known.
 Sometimes, this can get tricky.
-We’d say there’s one thing that most people forget: It doesn’t have to be a ‘with us’ or ‘without us situation’.
+We’d say there’s one thing that most people forget: It doesn’t have to be a with us or without us situation.
 You can be vague.
 You can be neutral.
 And you, definitely, can be silent.

 Things You Don’t Know Anything About